-PROFESSIONAL DEVELOPMENT DAY: for teachers
+PROFESSIONAL DEVELOPMENT DAY

 This PD Day is a prime opportunity for teachers to find a deeper connection to the competition through an “AWMC Basics Workshop” with True Colors Theatre’s Director of Education Nikki Toombs, and to gain confidence in creating inclusive classroom and performance spaces with Nicole Brewer’s “Anti-Racist Theatre: Conscientious Theatre Training” workshop.

 When: Saturday, September 28 from 8:30AM-3PM

 October 14 from 4-6PM, Long Wharf Theatre

 January 13 from 4-6PM, Long Wharf Theatre

 Regional Auditions are closed and only open to those students who have successfully registered for the audition by the deadline of Jan.
 25th.
 You will audition in front of four judges and they will score you on your physical presentation, emotional connectedness, focus, projection, understanding the text, and accuracy.

 When: Feb 8th from 10-7PM

 Location: Long Wharf Theatre Stage II, 222 Sargent Drive New Haven, CT 06511

 The New Haven Regional Competition is open for all to watch and enjoy!
 We are celebrating the top 15 finalists for making it thus far and of course we are remembering and honoring August Wilson.
 The night will end with the top 3 students awarded cash prizes and the top 2 will move on to the Nationals in New York City!